ksindi/interview-questions/software-engineer.md

 ## Team player
 _Takes feedback well._

-1. Tell me about a time when you changed your mind about something.
+1. Tell me about a time when someone changed your mind about something.
 What was your thought process behind it?
 1. Tell me about a time when you disagreed with your manager.
 What did you learn from this situation?
 1. Tell me about a time when you needed the cooperation of a peer who was resistant.
 What did you do?
 What was the outcome?
 1. Give me an example of a tough or critical piece of feedback you received.
 What was it and what did you do about it?